 As a founding member of the EU and host to a seat of the European Parliament in Strasbourg, France is an influential member of the EU and attaches a high priority to European integration.
-France last held the EU Presidency in the second half of 2008.
-France is a Permanent Member of the UN Security Council and is a nuclear weapons state.
-It has demonstrated a capability and willingness to project force in a significant way.
-It is a member of the Group of Eight (G8) and Group of 20 (G20) major economies and held the Presidency of both the G8 and the G20 in 2011.
-Beyond its territory, France takes a leading role in contributing to the Middle East peace process and development and security issues in Africa.
+France last held the EU presidency in the second half of 2008.

-The French political system is governed by the Constitution of 1958, which established the 'Fifth Republic', a semi-Presidential system.
-The President is elected by universal suffrage and serves a five-year term.
-French Presidents can serve a maximum of two terms.
-Under the 1958 Constitution the President is the head of the armed forces, guarantor of national independence and responsible for signing international treaties.
+France is a representative republic with strong democratic traditions.
+The French political system is governed by the 1958 constitution, which established the 'Fifth Republic' as a semi-presidential system.
+The president is elected by universal suffrage and serves a five-year term.
+French presidents can serve a maximum of two terms.
+Under the 1958 constitution, the president is the head of the armed forces, guarantor of national independence, and responsible for signing international treaties.

 France is a leading industrialised country with a mature and sophisticated market economy.
+France is the world's sixth largest economy and the third largest in Europe (after Germany and the UK).
 The services sector, particularly tourism, is a cornerstone of the French economy.
-France is the world's fifth largest exporter and the EU as a bloc is its most important trading partner.
-Paris is a leading financial market in the Eurozone.
+France is the world's fifth largest exporter, and the EU as a bloc is its most important trading partner.

 Australia's relations with France are positive and friendly.
-The bilateral relationship is underpinned by strong and enduring historical links – consular and diplomatic engagement since 1842, and cooperation in both the First World War and the Second World War.
-Dialogue and practical cooperation between the two countries on key global issues have been strengthening on many fronts in recent years, including through our common membership of major forums such as the G20 and the Asia-Europe Meeting (ASEM).
-Australia also serves alongside France as a non-permanent member of the UN Security Council for the period 2013-2014.
+The bilateral relationship is underpinned by strong and enduring historical links.
+There has been consular and diplomatic engagement since 1842, and cooperation in both the First World War and the Second World War.
+Australia and France work together in many fields, such as security and environment, and have shared interests in our region.
+We both support a rules-based international order.
+Dialogue and practical cooperation between the two countries on key global issues have been strengthening on many fronts in recent years, including through our common membership of major fora such as the G20 and the Asia-Europe Meeting (ASEM).
+Australia also served alongside France on the UN Security Council for the period 2013-2014.
 Our participation in these and other multilateral fora has increased the scope for high-level bilateral engagement.

 High level contact